|

 - July 1946), the Brookline Journal (1950-1954) and the Carnegie Library

-and Ancestry.com online resources.
+and ancestry.com online resources.
 All names listed have been verified as

-Office online resource.
-The home of record is listed as the address of the
+POW/Missing Persons Office online resources.
+The home of record is listed as

-soldier's next-of-kin.
+the address of the soldier's next-of-kin.

 As for our World War I and World War